SATs: Thrive with Activities for Stress Relief

 And of course celebrate!

-Plan something fun that you will do together when the exams are over.
-Whether it’s going to see a movie, a meal out or a trip somewhere at the weekend.
-It’s great to have this booked in the diary so that however tough the week may feel there is the promise of fun times at the end.
-Relax and enjoy – you will have both earned it!
+Plan something fun to do together when the exams are over.
+Go see a movie, have a meal out or take a trip somewhere at the weekend.
+It’s great to have this booked in the diary so that no matter how tough the week may feel, there is the promise of fun times at the end.
+Relax and enjoy - you will have both earned it!

 For more support throughout the SATs and your child’s journey into secondary school, look no further than Explore Learning’s award-winning tuition.
 Visit one of our local learning centres or attend a trial session online to find out more.